GRESB/cel-javascript/README.md

 # CELJS

+## This project is not ready for production yet.

 Parser and evaluator for CEL in JavaScript using ANTLR4 This library provides parser and evaluator for Common Expression Language (CEL) expressions in Javascript and Typescript projects.
 CEL is a language developed by Google that allows for safe and fast evaluation of expressions in a wide variety of applications, such as policy engines, rule engines, and more.